PUPIL PREMIUM & Y7 Literacy & Numeracy Catch-up Funding

-Our Pupil Premium Strategy for the 2016-17 academic year can be accessed HERE:
+Our Pupil Premium Strategies for previous academic years can be accessed HERE:

 As a result, we seek to meet the individual needs of every child, in order for them to develop fully their God given potential.
 The 'Pupil Premium', along with all forms of school funding are carefully managed to enable us to offer personalised support for children in a range of ways.
 The following examples outline just some of these ways:

 Teams of specialist teachers who deliver lessons planned to meet individual needs